 In order to avoid probate, an individual can either set up a trust, own property in joint tenancy with the right of survivorship or set up beneficiaries when creating the assets.
 This is particularly true with stocks and bank accounts.
-By avoiding probate in Princeton, you will be able to avoid a number of the costs people often face.
+By avoiding probate in NJ, you will be able to avoid a number of the costs people often face.

 When a property is in probate, it can be tied up for months.
 In addition to the costs above, if a property is in question, the executor of the estate will need to pay the taxes, insurance, and mortgage on the property to keep it from going into foreclosure.